Orientation Leaders play an integral role in the success of New Mexico State University’s Orientation program.

 How do I become an OL?

-- Minimum cumulative GPA of 2.5 or better upon hire and maintained during Spring 2019
+- Minimum cumulative GPA of 2.5 or better upon hire and maintained during employment

-- Cannot be on disciplinary or academic probation at NMSU at any point during the academic year
+- Cannot be on disciplinary or academic probation at NMSU at any point during the 2021 calendar year